tawfik-s/tawfik-s/README.md

 I'm **tawfik shalash** (AKA **tawfik-s**).
 I am a CS student trying to balance between the academic filed,projects and my passion towards problem solving

 ## Here's some facts about me
-- 🔭 I’m currently working on fatura as intern ship for student
+- 🔭 I’m currently working on fatura as intern
 - 🔭 I’m currently working on PST & ICPC as ps coach
 - 🌱 I’m currently learning nodejs
 - 🌱 I competed in the ECPC